Ynn/selfstar/exercises/hvac.md

 <u> Question 4 - test:</u> Using the above command, check that your manager is working.

-## Exercice 3 - Room occupancy and Energy Management
+## Exercise 3 - Room occupancy and Energy Management
 In this exercise you will build a RoomOccupancy service that computes statics on room occupancy.
 You will then use this service to tune the manager behavior.

 <u> Question 1 - RoomOccupancy service</u>: Create a new component called "RoomOccupancy" and implement the following service :